ibm-cloud-docs/cloud-infrastructure/hyper-v-to-IBM-Cloud-VPC-VSI.md

     - Update the name server or DNS
 - The order of the target server, the CPU, and memory does not need to match, but the volumes should be equal to or greater than the source.
 - Make sure to have /etc/fstab entry for automatic mounting of any file system on the target machine.

+To improve data transfer rate, adjust bandwidth allocation of RMM server.
+To know how to change bandwidth allocation, see [Adjusting bandwidth allocation using the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).
+{:note: .note}

 ## General steps
 {: #general-steps-vmware-virtual}